 - Sir Swears-a-Lot: Lampshaded by Elvira.Elvira: "Can't you stop saying fuck all the time?!"

 - Slouch of Villainy: Tony has atrocious body posture whenever he's sitting in his office chair.

-- Smug Snake: By the second half of the film, he does nothing but brag about how he's the "bad guy" of the town while he's really losing control of both himself and his empire due to his Cocaine addiction and anger issues.
+- Smug Snake: By the second half of the film, he stands up to brag about how he's the apparent "bad guy" of the town while he's really losing control of both himself and his empire due to his Cocaine addiction and anger issues.

 - The Starscream: To Frank, and later on, Sosa.

-- Villain Protagonist: May be a Noble Demon but is still The Don of Miami and eventually becomes more violent and dangerous.
+- Villain Protagonist: May be a Noble Demon but is still The Don of Miami, a drug lord who eventually becomes more violent and dangerous.

 - Villainous Breakdown: Very often due to his Hair-Trigger Temper, but the most prominent one would have to be in the finale.

 - Wouldn't Hit a Girl: He would only go after men who challenge him.
 Bar the one time he slaps Gina for sneaking into the men's bathroom at the Babylon to make out with a guy she just met.